Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 No, but in practice employers are only likely to be able to enforce a non-compete restraint against managers and those with access to confidential information and trade secrets, because it may be difficult for the employer to prove its legitimate business interest in preventing other types of employee working for a competitor.

 During employment Under the Workers’ Statute, employees have a duty of loyalty to their employer not to engage in unfair competition.
 This prevents them from working for a competitor.
-Therefore, there is no need to have a restrictive covenant while the employment is continuing, nor any obligation to pay any compensation for this.
+Therefore, there is no need to have a restrictive covenant while the employment is continuing, nor any obligation to pay compensation for this.

 However, if an employer wants its employees to devote all of their time and attention to their job (ie, not be involved in non-competitive activities), it must pay them appropriate compensation which must be specified in the employment contract and itemised separately in their pay slips.
 As a general guide, this would be approximately 10% of the employee’s salary.

-Post-employment Post-employment non-compete restraints are enforceable in Spain, but are subject to significant restrictions and also face resistance by the Spanish courts unless all of the requirements are satisfied.
+Post-employment Post-employment non-compete restraints are enforceable in Spain, but these are subject to significant restrictions and also face resistance by the Spanish courts unless all of the requirements are satisfied.
 The requirements relate to:

 - adequate compensation being paid (as a general guide, Spanish case law indicates that between 40% and 50% of the employee’s remuneration is adequate);